 SMSF lending is complex in process and legislative requirements.
 CPI Finance has the advantage of established network referrals that can help you with investment advice, accounting and audit reviews, as well as legal partners for contracts, trust deed establishment and review, and even limited recourse borrowing arrangements outside of the banks.

-“Find yourself a lending adviser like CPI Finance that not only understands the SMSF loans, but has a working relationship with all parties involved.
-We talk at industry level on your behalf when dealing with our, or your professional network engaged in the contract”.
+“Find yourself a lending adviser that not only understands the SMSF loans, but has a working relationship with all parties involved.
+At CPI Finance, we talk at industry level on your behalf when dealing with our, or your professional network engaged in the contract”.